facuellarg/Sudoku-Solver/README.md

 sd := NewSudoku(readSudoku(path of file))
 ~~~
 #### Format to Read Sudoku
-Edit sudoku file, each squeare is separated by single space, empty value is represented by 0 and any other value whit the number.
+Edit sudoku file, each squeare is separated by single space, empty value is represented by 0 and any other value with the number.

 Example